neptune1212/cai/README.md

 > [!WARNING]
 > :warning: CAI is in active development, so don't expect it to work flawlessly.
-Instead, contribute by raising an issue or sending an MR.
+Instead, contribute by raising an issue or [sending a PR](https://github.com/aliasrobotics/cai/pulls).
 >
 > Access to this library and the use of information, materials (or portions thereof), is **<u>not intended</u>, and is <u>prohibited</u>, where such access or use violates applicable laws or regulations**.
 By no means the authors encourage or promote the unauthorized tampering with running systems.
 This can cause serious human harm and material damages.
 >